Objectives of the service

 - decreasing field personnel work load

-Potential customers have been approached in Greece and Cyprus, while the next markets to be reached are in the Balkan region.
+Potential customers have been approached in Greece and Cyprus, while the next markets to be reached are in the Balkan region and the rest of Europe.

 Service/ system concept